flyerhq/react-native-firebase-chat-core/docs/firebase-usage.md

 ## Rooms

-To render user's rooms you use the `useRooms` hook. `Room` object will have name and image URL taken either from provided ones for the group or set to the other person's image URL and name.
+To render user's rooms you use the `useRooms` hook. `Room` object will the have name and image URL taken either from provided ones for the group or set to the other person's image URL and name.
 See [Security Rules](firebase-rules) for more info about rooms filtering.
 The returned list is dynamic and will change in real-time.

 ```ts
 import { useRooms } from '@flyerhq/react-native-firebase-chat-core'